sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 At 1st level, your ability to befuddle and outplay your opponents has risen to an art form.
 You learn one clever trick of your choice.
 Your clever tricks are detailed at the end of the class description.
 The Clever Tricks column of the Scout table shows when you learn more clever tricks.
 Some clever tricks have requirements, such as minimum scout level, class feature, or another trick.
 You must meet those requirements before you choose that trick.
 If you should learn a bonus trick, it does not count against your clever tricks known.

-Some of your clever tricks require your target to make a saving throw to resist the featureís effects.
+Some of your clever tricks require your target to make a saving throw to resist the feature√≠s effects.
 The saving throw DC is calculated as follows:

 **Clever tricks save DC** = 8 + your proficiency bonus + your Charisma modifier